jonfang/Django_Weather/README.txt

 #1:install virtualenv for the virtual environment
 $pip install virtualenv
 $cd project_dir
-$virtualenv venv
-$virtualenv -p /usr/bin/python3.x venv
+$virtualenv venv / $virtualenv -p /usr/bin/python3.x venv (for setting python as default)
 $source venv/bin/activate #for actiavting the environment
 $deactivate #to deactivate the environment